 How much does it cost?

 The Council does charge for pre-application advice.
-The fees can be found in the pre-application fees schedule that can be accessed to the right under the heading ‘Useful Documents’.
-It may, however, be possible to obtain free advice from Planning Aid England (External Link).
+The current fees and those that will apply from 1 April 2021 can be found in the pre-application fees schedule that can be accessed to the right under the heading ‘Useful Documents’.
+It may, however, be possible to obtain free advice from Planning Aid England.

 The Council does not publish information that relates to pre-application enquiries on the website, but the confidentiality of information held by the Council on such matters can’t be guaranteed.
 We may receive requests under the Freedom of Information Act and the Environmental Information Regulations to disclose information about pre-application advice requests and the advice that we have provided.
 If you consider your inquiry to be confidential, please provide us with your reasons for this and the time period you consider that the information should remain confidential.
 Where we receive an application for disclosure, we will take into account requests for confidentiality when deciding whether to release the information, whilst complying with the requirements of the legislation concerned.